lkanand/bamazon/README.md

 #### Exit

-The supervisor can select this option to exit out of the program.
+The supervisor can select `Exit` to leave the program.